Close Menu

 – Ted Scambos, a senior research scientist at the National Snow and Ice Data Center and lead author of the new study.

-The findings have been published in Geophysical Research Letters, they reveal that clear skies and several days of bone-dry air make for the coldest conditions.
+The findings have been published in Geophysical Research Letters, and they reveal that clear skies and several days of bone-dry air make for the coldest conditions.
 That’s because super-cold and dry air is denser than the slightly warmer air around it, so it falls into the hollow and becomes trapped, allowing the air above to cool further.

-On a clear night with weak winds and dry in the air, it can thus become minus 98 degrees Celsius.
+On a clear night with weak winds and dry air, it can thus become minus 98 degrees Celsius.
 Knowing the maximum (or minimum) temperature is valuable knowledge for researchers and our search for extraterrestrial life.

-The research team has developed a set of instruments designed to survive and operate at the very coldest places throughout the winter to measure both snow and air temperatures.
+The research team has developed a set of instruments designed to survive and operate in the very coldest places throughout the winter to measure both snow and air temperatures.
 They are planning to deploy the instruments within the next two years.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email Copy Link